gramos/dayset/README.md

 ======

-With this gem you can generate a set of any number of days for a month or for a year, is useful for example when you have to divide a month in a fixed number of days, to create table partitions based on a date:
+With this gem you can generate a set of any number of days for a month or year, is useful for example when you have to divide a month in a fixed number of days, to create table partitions based on a date:

-Generating set of 2 days January of 2012
+Generating sets of 2 days January of 2012
 --------------------------------------

+     gem install dayset

      require 'day_set'